 How to Incubate a Dream

 To set the stage for the most effective dream incubation, it’s important that prior to sleep, you take some time to unplug from your day.
 Turn off the television and any electrical devices including your cell phone.
 Do some deep breathing exercises and get silent for a few minutes.
 Be aware that whatever is in your mind and thoughts prior to sleep is what you will marinate in for the next six to eight hours.
+If you have trouble falling asleep, there are many sleep techniques you can use to help you relax.

 Next, get clear about the information you want to receive.
 Write an open ended, clear and concise incubation question that you will repeat to yourself as you fall asleep.
 Be careful to avoid finite questions such as yes, no, or should I?
 Here are a couple examples of how to compose your question: